af-marquez/maui_pg/README.md

-# maui_pg
+# Mauí game
-Maui is a platform game made with kaboom.js library.
+Platform game made with kaboom.js library.

+>By no means was this game intended to be perfect or bug free.
+>It was made with the intention of having fun and relax while practising
+>and learning new things.